ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 }
 ```

+The return type is minimal, as we do not expect any data to be returned from the server and drain the response stream immediately.

 If an empty array was provided to the insert method, the insert statement will not be sent to the server; instead, the method will immediately resolve with `{ query_id: '...', executed: false }`.
-If the `query_id` was not provided in the method params in this case, it will be an empty string in the result; providing a random UUID or similar could be confusing, as query with such `query_id` won't exist in the `system.query_log` table.
+If the `query_id` was not provided in the method params in this case, it will be an empty string in the result, as returning a random UUID generated by the client could be confusing, as the query with such `query_id` won't exist in the `system.query_log` table.

 If the insert statement was sent to the server, the `executed` flag will be `true`.

-#### Insert streaming in Node.js
+#### Insert method and streaming in Node.js

 It can work with either a `Stream.Readable` or a plain `Array<T>`, depending on the [data format](./js.md#supported-data-formats) specified to the `insert` method.
 See also this section about the [file streaming](./js.md#streaming-files-nodejs-only).

-It is supposed to be awaited; however, it is possible to specify an input stream and await the `insert` operation later, only when the stream is completed (which will also resolve the `insert` promise).
+Insert method is supposed to be awaited; however, it is possible to specify an input stream and await the `insert` operation later, only when the stream is completed (which will also resolve the `insert` promise).
 This could potentially be useful for event listeners and similar scenarios, but the error handling might non-trivial with a lot of edge cases on the client side.
 Instead, consider using [async inserts](https://clickhouse.com/docs/en/optimize/asynchronous-inserts), like it is illustrated in [this example](https://github.com/ClickHouse/clickhouse-js/blob/main/examples/async_insert_without_waiting.ts).

 :::tip
 If you have a custom INSERT statement that is difficult to model with this method, consider using [command](./js.md#command-method); see how it is used in the [INSERT INTO ...
 VALUES](https://github.com/ClickHouse/clickhouse-js/blob/main/examples/insert_values_and_functions.ts) or [INSERT INTO ...
 SELECT](https://github.com/ClickHouse/clickhouse-js/blob/main/examples/insert_from_select.ts) examples.